 This wiki is currently under development.
 So there will be missing information or information that's outdated.

 You may be wondering if we allow mods on XCraft Survival and the short answer is YES!
 However, there are certain mods that we do and do not allow to be used.
-As a general rule, mods that do not give an advantage over other players are permitted whereas ones that do give an advantage over other players or automatically do certain actions for you like an auto-clicker or auto-/quick-builder are not.
+As a general rule, mods that do not give an advantage over other players are permitted whereas ones that do provide an advantage over other players or automatically do certain actions for you like an auto-clicker or auto-/quick-builder are not.
 This page will outline mods that the XCraft Staff have approved for usage on the server and will outline what is not approved.
-This can range from an entire mod, to part(s) of a mod.
+This can range from an entire mod to part(s) of a mod.
 If you have any questions about a specific mod that is not listed here, please ask XCraft Staff BEFORE you are to use the mod.
 If the mod you're unsure of is causing us to be flagged, you are already too late.

 Every mod in this list is allowed to be used on XCraft Survival.
 All links will default to Modrinth unless otherwise noted and client types will be shown to the right of the mod.
 Add-ons that are not permitted will be listed below the mod.

-AppleSkin[1] Fabric, Forge, Quilt
+AppleSkin[1] | Fabric, Forge, Quilt

 Creates an overlay over your hunger bar to show your saturation.